 What are some must-see sights in Amsterdam?

-Some of the must-see sights in Amsterdam include the Anne Frank House, the Rijksmuseum, Artis Royal Zoo, Van Gogh Museum, and Dam Square.
-Of course, there are many other tourist attractions worth visiting, like simply enjoying all that the Amsterdam canals have to offer – it all depends on your interests.
+Amsterdam’s must-see sights include the Anne Frank House, the Rijksmuseum, Artis Royal Zoo, Van Gogh Museum, and Dam Square.
+Of course, there are many other tourist attractions worth visiting, like simply enjoying all the Amsterdam canals offer – it all depends on your interests.